 Expect Sugar futures to trade sideways to higher: Angel Commodities

-According to Angel Commodities, Sugar futures may trade sideways to higher on expectation of improvement in physical demand.
+According to Angel Commodities, Sugar futures may trade sideways to higher on expectation of improvement in physical demand from industrial buyers.

 Angel Commodities' report on Sugar

-Sugar Futures see some fresh buying in the trade on Thursday on anticipation of good physical demand.
-There is good demand from industrial buyers but the supplies are also matching.
+Sugar Futures see some fresh buying during the last week and closed higher on anticipation of good physical demand as supplies have been constant.
+There is good demand from industrial buyers.
 There are reports of rebound of sugarcane production in the next year due to higher acreage.

 Outlook

-Sugar futures may trade sideways to higher on expectation of improvement in physical demand.
+Sugar futures may trade sideways to higher on expectation of improvement in physical demand from industrial buyers.
 However, balanced demand and supply levels in the physical market may keep prices range bound.

 For all commodities report, click here